sdrapkin/SecurityDriven.FastGuid/README.md

 ```
 > [!IMPORTANT]
 > [`Guid.CreateVersion7()`](https://learn.microsoft.com/en-us/dotnet/api/system.guid.createversion7)
-> causes page-fragmentation in SQL-Server and PostgreSQL.
+> causes page-fragmentation in SQL Server and PostgreSQL.
 > DO NOT USE `Guid.CreateVersion7()` for database Guids.
 Yes, I have tested it with
-> SQL-Server and PostgreSQL and it causes severe page-fragmentation.
+> SQL Server and PostgreSQL and it causes severe page-fragmentation.
 > Use `FastGuid.NewSqlServerGuid()` or `FastGuid.NewPostgreSqlGuid()` instead.
 > Internet advice to use `Guid.CreateVersion7()` for database Guids is wrong.